How to improve teamwork by running efficient Retrospective meetings with your team?

 If you want to understand how you can use the Agile retrospective format as a vehicle to drive change, then put everything aside and keep reading this post thoroughly.
 Here we’ll break down what a Retrospective definition is, what it is not, and share some tips to make this Scrum event as productive as possible.

 A Retrospective is a special Scrum ceremony that forces teams to pause and reflect on what transpired and discuss what worked and what didn’t work during a project.
-It’s rather important to respect the format of this meeting as the key to an effective retrospective since the value comes from the dialogue, not just from individual statements.
+It’s rather important to respect the format of this meeting as the key to an effective retrospective.
+Value comes from the dialogue rather than just from individual statements.

 The meeting requires the presence of a representative from each group.
-Each person is given floor time to share their view of the experience.
-It can be also marketing, sales, customer support, and operations representative.
+Each person gets floor time to share their view of the experience.
+It can also be marketing, sales, customer support, and operations representative.

-Attendees should be equally encouraged to bring up the positive aspects, not only challenging.
+Attendees should be equally encouraged to bring up the positive aspects, not only the challenging ones.
 The Retrospective meeting is a safe space for bringing up contentious issues and contrarian views.
 It should be as productive and insightful as possible.

 The meeting is usually led by a product manager as he/she represents the most cross-functional role in the company and has a broader view of what happened during the project.
 Third-party facilitators can also be involved to ensure everyone is treated equally and given a fair share of floor time.